 Irritable bowel syndrome (IBS) symptoms

-We all have stomach aches and trouble going to the toilet once in a while, but for people with IBS, the chronic pain and discomfort can be disabling.
+We all have stomach-aches and trouble going to the toilet once in a while, but for people with IBS, the long-term (chronic) pain and discomfort can be disabling.

 Along with abdominal cramping and discomfort, IBS symptoms include:

 - Constipation, the stool comes out either lumpy or hard